ikjordan/picozx81/README.md

 + [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda)
   + This game generates 31 lines of text.
 In 640 by 480 mode the emulator only displays 30 line of text.
 Set `Centre` to `off` to display the top lines (which includes the score).
 The game is still playable without the bottom line being visible.
 The full display is visible in 720x576 mode (i.e.`FixSevenSix` set to `On`).
 The QS sound board is emulated correctly
 + [rezurrection](https://bodo4all.fortunecity.ws/zx/rezurrection.html)
   + The logo on the final screen "flashes" after the scrolling is complete.
-This is because the logo is displayed interlaced, at roughly 52Hz, so does not map well to fixed framerate 50Hz and 60Hz displays.
+This is because the logo is displayed interlaced, at roughly 52Hz.
+Set `FrameSync` to `Interlaced` to display the final screen correctly without flashes.
-  An example program [head.p](examples/ZX81/Demos/heap.p) and [config.ini](examples/ZX81/Demos/config.ini) for a frame rate adjusted version of the final Rezurrection screen exists in the [Demos](examples/ZX81/Demos) example directory.
-When run with `FiveSevenSix` and `FrameSync`  set to `on` a stable interlaced image can be seen after the scrolling is complete
+  A frame rate adjusted version of the final Rezurrection screen exists in the [Demos](examples/ZX81/Demos) example directory: [head.p](examples/ZX81/Demos/heap.p) and [config.ini](examples/ZX81/Demos/config.ini).
+When run with `FiveSevenSix` and `FrameSync`  set to `on` or `interlaced` a stable interlaced image can be seen after the scrolling is complete

 # Developer Notes
 ## Use with an original ZX80/ZX81 keyboard